-The increase in Assets between December 2020 and March 2021 is explained by an increase in Non-Current Assets, partially offset by a drop in Current Assets.
-The increase in Non-Current Assets is mostly due to a higher balance in property, plant and equipment.
-While lower Current Assets are mainly due to a lower balance of accounts receivable from customers offset in part by higher cash balance.
+The increase in Assets between December 2020 and June 2021 is explained by an increase in Non-Current Assets and Current Assets.
+The increase in Non-Current Assets is mostly due to a higher balance in property, plant and equipment and financial assets associated with the revaluation of hedging instruments.
+While higher Current Assets are mainly explained by higher cash balance, offset in part by a lower balance of accounts receivable from customers.